themattwilliams/website/learn/arazzo/documenting-multiple-apis-using-arazzo.md

 ### Arazzo linting

 In architecture, building inspectors ensure that designs meet code requirements before construction begins.
 Similarly, Arazzo linting ensures your workflow documentation remains accurate and follows best practices before it reaches your API consumers.
+Learn more about [Linting Arazzo Workflows](./linting-arazzo-workflows.md).

 The Redocly CLI provides linting capabilities for Arazzo files, helping you: